FTC Safeguards Rule Changes on June 9, 2023

 Implications for Auto Businesses:

 Some vehicles may be equipped or upgraded to include factory or aftermarket tracking devices, including devices that collect, store, or transmit location data both on and off the vehicle.
-Location or movement data captured by covered devices and left on vehicles should be deleted to avoid unauthorized access or use to vehicle location or movement data.
+Location or movement data captured by covered devices and left on vehicles should be deleted to avoid unauthorized access or use to track vehicle location or movement data.

 Colorado